Stable Linear System Identification with Prior Knowledge by Riemannian Sequential Quadratic Optimization: Abstract

 \section{Abstract}

 We consider an identification method for a linear continuous time-invariant autonomous system from noisy state observations.
 In particular, we focus on the identification to satisfy the asymptotic stability of the system with some prior knowledge.
-To this end, we first propose novel modeling in the form of a Riemannian nonlinear optimization (\RNLO{}) problem.
-We ensure the stability by using a Riemannian manifold and additionally consider nonlinear constraints for the identified system to meet the prior knowledge.
-To solve the problem, we propose an elastic Riemannian sequential quadratic optimization (\eRSQO{}) method. \eRSQO{} is an improvement of \RSQO{} proposed by Obara, Okuno, and Takeda (2020) with respect to the feasibility of subproblems to obtain a search direction; if the algorithm detects the infeasibility, \eRSQO{} solves an alternative subproblem, which always has a feasible point, and computes a search direction.
-We prove the global convergence property of \eRSQO{} under weaker assumptions than \RSQO{}.
-Finally, we demonstrate the effectiveness of the proposed RNLO modeling and eRSQO method through numerical experiments.
+To this end, we propose to model this identification problem as a Riemannian nonlinear optimization (\RNLO{}) problem, where the stability is ensured through a certain Riemannian manifold and the prior knowledge is expressed as nonlinear constraints defined on this manifold.
+To solve this \RNLO{}, we apply the Riemannian sequential quadratic optimization (\RSQO{}) that was proposed by Obara, Okuno, and Takeda (2022) most recently. {\RSQO{}} performs quite well with theoretical guarantee to find a point satisfying the Karush-Kuhn-Tucker conditions of \RNLO{}.
+In this paper, we demonstrate that the identification problem can be indeed solved by {\RSQO{}} more effectively than competing algorithms.